HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   **Backup and restore:** it is the ConfigDBs and configuration files of the current management platform that are backed up.

 -   When the ConfigDB of management platform is in the single-instance mode, the availibility in the patrol result will be displayed as available.
-It will prompt that \"the platform configDB is in the single-instance mode\" in the patrol results of master-slave replication status and master-slave replication latency.
+It will prompt that "the platform configDB is in the single-instance mode" in the patrol results of master-slave replication status and master-slave replication latency.

 -   **Platform notification statistics**